 All supporting materials should be in a font no smaller than Times New Roman 12-point.

-This is a biennial award with applications closing on 17 August 2018.
-The awardee will be notified by 31 August 2018 with the expectation that they will deliver a plenary address at the 2018 NZFSS conference (note, in future years when the award is offered the closing date will be 30 April).
+This is a biennial award with applications closing on 30 April 2020.
+The awardee will be notified by 31 June 2020 with the expectation that they will deliver a plenary address at the 2020 NZFSS conference.
 The award will be determined by members of the NZFSS Executive Committee (or NZFSS members selected by the Executive Committee).
 Only one award will be made in a given award year.
 The NZFSS Executive Committee reserves the right to withhold presenting the award if it considers there is not a suitable candidate in any given year.